2022 GRANT information available below!

-The Nevada Off-Highway Vehicle Registration Program promotes safe and responsible use of Nevada's outstanding opportunities for off-road recreation.
+The Nevada Off-Highway Vehicle Program is administered through the Nevada Departments of Conservation and Natural Resources and promotes safe and responsible use of Nevada's outstanding opportunities for off-road recreation.
 The program provides grants to fund off-highway vehicle related projects throughout the state including trail improvements, mapping, signage, law enforcement, education, safety training, restoration, and other projects.

 Common Eligible OHV Projects include but are not limited to: